ECON 433: Public Economics

 AI Policy

 You are allowed to use AI in homework assignments to help refine your writing and your thinking.
-You are not allowed to copy and paste text from an AI text generator.
-Penalties for AI usage will vary with the severity of the abuse.
-I reserve the right to give a zero to any assignment which violates the AI policy.
+You are not allowed to copy and paste text or code directly from an AI generator.

 Academic Integrity